 Components of Inpatient Rehab

-Inpatient rehab programs consist of medical treatment, withdrawal management and individual and group counseling.
+Inpatient rehab programs consist of medical treatment, withdrawal management and individual, family and group counseling.

 Inpatient treatment involves medical care to further support someone as they take their first steps in recovery.